PolyArch/cs259/04-miniproj-2.md

 The only requirements for this assignment are to
   1. Provide a model of some accelerator (GPU or other hardware),
-  2. Provide some validation of that model (either measurement or a real sytsem, simulation, or by analyzing published data).
+  2. Provide some validation of that model (either measurement or a real system, simulation, or by analyzing published data).
   3. Your should try for a model that is better than the roofline model (bandwidth bound/compute bound).
   4. Your report should explain any insights learned from the modeling experience.